 Fellowships and Assistantships

 Graduate School fellowships are designed for exceptional applicants.
-Unless otherwise noted, fellowships carry a service-free $20,000 stipend for the academic year (fall and spring) plus a full out-of-state tuition scholarship for up to 15 hours for the academic year (fall and spring).
+Unless otherwise noted, fellowships carry a service-free $20,000 stipend for the academic year (fall and spring) plus a full out-of-state tuition scholarship for up to 15 graduate hours* for the academic year (fall and spring).
 The Graduate School will provide single-coverage health insurance coverage for each recipient.
 Nominations must be made by the student’s department.

 Students whose graduate GPA falls below 3.0 after their first semester will not be allowed to hold a fellowship until such time as the GPA has increased to 3.0 or better.